-Brighton’s vegan scene is famous throughout the UK and beyond.
-In fact, it’s part of the reason we ended up in Brighton in the first place.
-Everyone kept telling us we needed to go to Brighton, so for once, we heeded the crowd and went to Brighton we did.
+Vegan Brighton is famous throughout the UK and beyond.
+In fact, it’s part of the reason we ended up in Brighton in the first place!
 You’d need months to try all the places offering vegan food in Brighton (unless you like eating out 3 meals a day).
-House sitting in Brighton for almost three weeks gave us a good chance to thoroughly explore the options for our Brighton vegan guide!

 The vegan Brighton scene has an incredible amount to offer.
-Not only are there a bunch of all vegan spots, but virtually every place advertises real vegan options.
-So while we usually try all the vegan places first, some non-vegan spots had some vegan goodies we couldn’t resist.
+Not only are there a bunch of all vegan restaurants in Brighton, but virtually every place advertises real vegan options.
+So while we usually try all the vegan places first, some non-vegan spots had some great treats we couldn’t resist.

-Due to the abundance of options here, we decided to group based on venue type: sit down spots, pubs, cafes, and quick bites.
+Due to the abundance of vegan food in Brighton, we decided to group based on venue type: sit down spots, pubs, cafes, and quick bites.

 Just keep in mind – Sundays are crazy busy days – expect full cafes and certain items running out.